BeyondScheme/BeyondScheme.github.io/_posts/2016-11-22-monads-in-recurring-payment-handling.md

 tags: ruby monads
 ---

 Maybe you heard about this weird thing called monad.
 Maybe you even tried to read more about the topic but you never use it in practice.
-Sometimes real usage examples can help to understand when might be worth it to look into monads and then try to pick a monad for our problem.
+Sometimes real usage examples can help to understand when it might be worth to look into monads and then try to pick a monad for our problem.

-I am going to show you what was my problem while working on a payment handling system.
-I will leave the questions like what is the monad and what are examples of monads for the end of the article because there are already a lot of resources covering that.
+I am going to show you what my problem was while working on a payment handling system.
+I will leave the questions like what is the monad and what are examples of monads to the end of the article because there are already a lot of resources covering that.

 # Recurring payment system

-A while ago I was working on integration with Braintree Payments and my website so companies that are doing [optimal test suite parallelisation in ruby](https://knapsackpro.com/features?utm_source=beyond_scheme&utm_medium=blog_post&utm_campaign=monads&utm_content=optimal_parallelisation) with my tool can switch to paid monthly plan.
+A while ago I was working on integration with Braintree Payments and my website, so companies that are doing [optimal test suite parallelisation in ruby](https://knapsackpro.com/features?utm_source=beyond_scheme&utm_medium=blog_post&utm_campaign=monads&utm_content=optimal_parallelisation) with my tool can switch to paid monthly plan.
 Basically, the case was to have subscription-based billing.

 I needed to handle a few things on the payment form.